Someone said to me recently, "with all the data and technology today, marketing must be easier than ever!"

 So, everyone…can we please stop using the term “Demographics” as the end all be all of audience targeting?

 Can you see how this isn’t “demographics”?
-Can you connect the dots on how this might shape a communication strategy?
+Can you connect the dots on how this might shape a communication & campaign strategy?

 I encourage you to try to develop some form of patient personas for your medical marketing.
 Imagine how this can improve your understanding and impact the effectiveness of your marketing and advertising.
 If you have any questions or comments please feel free to comment below or connect.